 As distributors for Earthfire in the Western Cape, we carry stock of all Earthfire Fireplaces and parts.
 For expert advise, visit our showroom.

 All Earthfire Firepots are available in 2 sizes

-A ceramic fireplace aesthetically enriches the style of your home which, combined with their potent efficiency, makes it a beautiful alternative to the more common metal fireplaces.
+A ceramic fireplace aesthetically enriches the style of your home which, combined with their potent efficiency, makes it a beautiful alternative to metal fireplaces.
 Made from tried and tested specially formulated clay, they won't crack or lose their appeal, nor will they rust, smoke or smell.
 The main advantage over metal fireplaces, however, is their phenomenal ability to heat and radiate into the room long after the fire has burned low.

 19 Years of production has inspired a dedicated following of satisfied customers who are delighted with the function as well as the total ease of ownership – the only maintenance required is to brush out the fine ash once a month.
 The success of these trend setting heaters has spread from South Africa to appeal to discerning home owners in the USA, Germany, Australia and the UK.